ajv95/Sales-and-Customers-Dashboard-TABLEAU/README.md

 # Tableau Sales & Customer Dashboards

-The dashboard is published via Tableau Public and can be found here: [View the Live HR Dashboard on Tableau Public](https://public.tableau.com/app/profile/aj.v3290/viz/SalesCustomerDashboards_17464537085830/SalesDashboard).
+The dashboard is published via Tableau Public and can be found here: [View the Live Sales and Customer Dashboards on Tableau Public](https://public.tableau.com/app/profile/aj.v3290/viz/SalesCustomerDashboards_17464537085830/SalesDashboard).

 Shoutout to [Baraa Khatib Salkini](https://www.linkedin.com/in/baraa-khatib-salkini/ ) for the inspiration 💡.